kconfeiteiro/pyprojecttools/README.md

 # import the class 'Directories' from the FileSorting script
 from PyProjectUtils.Utils.FileSorting import Directories as dr

-# call function from imported class
+# call function from the imported class
 filepath = 'example/path/to/dir'
 dr.mkdir(filepath)
 ```